cognitive-robots/probabilistic-lane-graph-paper-resources/README.md

     - Vehicle_ID: The vehicle ID corresponding to each data point.
     - Global_X: The x position of the vehicle.
     - Global_Y: The y position of the vehicle.
-  - Optionally, a fourth file can be included which is used to generate more intuitive visualisations:
+  - Optionally, a fourth file can be included which is used to generate more intuitive visualisations by colour coding the lanes:
     - Lane_ID: The current lane ID of the current spatial position of the vehicle.
   - Note: the readily provided dataset has already been cleaned so for this case the user may jump straight to running the plg_generation.py script.

 - # plg_generation.py
   - Once the data is cleaned and saved, the plg_generation.py script needs to be run to generate the PLG for this dataset.
-  - This script saves the PLG in a data structure which defined in the "classes" folder.
+  - This script saves the PLG as a Python pickle data structure (defined in classes/PLG).

 - # plg_visualisation.py
   - Once the PLG data structure is saved for a given dataset it can be visualised using plg_visualisation.py.